 The Committee is comprised of three independent directors: Messrs.
-Aasen, Levine and Thexton.
+Thexton, Aasen and Levine.
 All three members of the Committee have extensive compensation governance experience.
-Messrs.
-Levine and Thexton currently sit on the compensation committee of other public companies.
+Mr. Thexton currently sits on the compensation committee of another public company.

 The incentive plans are typically awarded in the form of cash and equity-based compensation arrangements, and are based on the competitive practices of comparable companies and serve to align the interests of the NEOs with those of the Corporation's shareholders.
 The Human Resources Committee annually undertakes a comprehensive review of compensation plans for the Corporation's NEOs and professional consultants are regularly engaged to assist the Human Resources Committee in such reviews.
 These consultants utilize published compensation surveys and peer group data to develop comparable compensation benchmarks and advise the Human Resources Committee on the amount and structure of NEO compensation arrangements.
 The Committee considers the consultants' recommendations in its executive compensation determinations.